Travemünde Week

 The Travemünder Woche (engl.
 Travemünde Week) is the second largest annual race week in sailing in Germany (after Kiel Week).
-It is held since 1892 by the end of July at the traditional seaside resort Travemünde located at the Bay of Lübeck of the Baltic Sea.
+Since 1889, sailing events have been held at Travemünde located at the Bay of Lübeck.
 The main organizer of this event is the Yacht Club of Lübeck.

-In 2007 there will be around 3000 sailors participating in the 118. race week with more than 800 boats.
+The 2024 event included ten days of activities, regattas and championships.
+The event attracts over 1,000 sailing participants and tens of thousands of visitors each year.
+In 2025, the a number of the offshore programs have had to be cut for visitors to reduce costs.